-The symptoms of pneumonia can be initially diagnosed by inspecting the breathing process.
+The symptoms of such a disease can be initially diagnosed by inspecting the breathing process.

-Pneumonia is a lung infection which causes problems in breathing and therefore can be diagnosed initially by checking the breath.
+It is a lung infection that causes breathing problems and, therefore, can be diagnosed initially by checking the breathing rate.

-To understand the intensity of infection, the doctor may suggest undergoing certain treatments like:
+To understand the intensity of infection, the doctor may suggest undergoing specific diagnostic tests like:

 - Blood Tests for the sign of bacterial infection.

-- Chest X-ray displays how far the infection has spread.
+- Chest X-ray displays how far the disease has spread.